mmbman/Katagiri/1982-12-15-Blue-Cliff-Record-Case-37.md

 ---
 title: "Blue Cliff Record, Case 37: P’an Shan’s There Is Nothing in the World"
-description: December 15, 1982 Dharma Talk by Dainin Katagiri Roshi
 ---
+## December 15, 1982 Dharma Talk by Dainin Katagiri Roshi

 [List](list#1982) \|
 [Previous](1982-12-08-Blue-Cliff-Record-Case-36-Talk-2) \|